 The bottom line:

 Blue light is all around us, and it’s important to protect our skin from the damage it can cause.
-Fortunately, there is sophisticated, high-quality SPF out there that can help shield your skin from it, without compromising anything in the process.
+Fortunately, there is sophisticated, high-quality SPF out there that can help filter blue light, while also providing SPF protection from UV rays in the process.

 +How do you protect yourself from blue light?
 Share your tips in the comments!